golangci/golangci-lint/README.md

 2. Run it with `-v` option and check the output.
 3. If it doesn't help create a [GitHub issue](https://github.com/golangci/golangci-lint/issues/new) with the output from the error and #2 above.

+**Why running with `--fast` is slow on the first run?**
+Because the first run caches type information.
+All subsequent runs will be fast.
+Usually this options is used during development on local machine and compilation was already performed.

 # Thanks

 Thanks to [alecthomas/gometalinter](https://github.com/alecthomas/gometalinter) for inspiration and amazing work.
 Thanks to [bradleyfalzon/revgrep](https://github.com/bradleyfalzon/revgrep) for cool diff tool.